fizzbee-io/website/content/design/tutorials/quick-start.md

 	'Server#2' --&gt;&gt; 'Server#3': ([0, 0, 1, 1])
 {{% /mermaid %}}

-Imagine, in the implementation, each server maintains a `set` of urls for other servers, and it selects the first one each time.
+Imagine, in the implementation, each server maintains a `set` of urls for other servers and selects the first one each time.
-So this could cause the liveness issue.
-To fix this, in the implementation, all we need to do is, select a random server from the set of urls.
+This could cause the liveness issue.
+To fix this in the implementation, all we need to do is select a random server from the set of urls.
 That is, we will make a fair selection of the server to gossip with.

 ```diff